chandrasekhar7/LINUX_RH342-study/README.md

 audit2allow

 journalctl -u vsftpd.service

+Check /etc/pam.d/ files for changes.
+Man pages on (for example) pam_ftp can be helpful.

+If no /etc/pam.d/<servicname> is found, then /etc/pam.d/other file is used to determine authentication.

+Recommended to do authconfig --savebackup <name> before making any changes.

+PAM errors are logged to /var/log/secure.

+## Fixing SELinux Issues

+semanage fcontext -a -t <type> /path/to/file

+restorecon -Rv /path/to/file

+semanage boolean --list

+setsebool -P # Permanent

+getsebool

+sesearch --allow -b httpd_can_connect_ldap seinfo --portcon=443

+autofs # check man 5 autofs for the auto-home directory syntax

 ## Resolving Kerberos and LDAP Issues

+ssh -o PreferredAuthentications=keyboard-interactive,password  # TAB completion works here!

 systemctl status nfs-secure
 klist -ek /etc/krb5.keytab

+Check that nfs-secure has credentials to kerberos destination.

 check security of nfs in /etc/exports.d check KRB5 ticket for service nfs-secure